 Long Term Care Administrator Salary

 Long Term Care Administrators in the United States take home an average $62K per year.
 The pay spectrum stretches from $36K to $100K per year.
 A large number report receiving medical coverage from their employers and half collect dental insurance.
 Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 56 percent.
 It's exciting to note that the majority of individuals in this field enjoy their work considerably.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Long Term Care Administrator